Student Life

 Developing strong servant leaders for the local and global community is an integral component of Salpointe Catholic’s holistic education.

-At the beginning of their senior year, students are given the opportunity to step forward during a Senior-Leadership Commissioning Service to commit themselves to a role of servant-leadership.
-They are called, in the presence of the entire school community, to be role-models and to live out the values of the school.
+At the beginning of senior year, students are given the opportunity to step forward during a Senior-Leadership Commissioning Service to commit themselves to a role of servant-leadership.
+They are called, in the presence of the entire school community, to be role models and to live out the values of the school.

 List of 3 items.